xevi10h/full-stack-search/README.md

 When clicking on one of the `Hotels`, `Cities` or `Countries` links, the application should redirect to the relevant page and render the selected `Hotel`, `City` or `Country` as a heading.

+### Limitations

+Given the time constraints, we do not expect a fully production-ready solution.
+We're primarily interested in the approach and the overall quality of the solution.
+Feel free to modify the current codebase as needed, including adding or removing dependencies.
+For larger or more time-intensive changes, you're welcome to outline your ideas in the write-up section below and discuss them further during the call.

 <img src="./assets/search-example.png" width="400px" />

 ### Write-up